AI Agents for Trades Customer Communication (2026) featured image

 OpenClaw is open source and has been reviewed by a lot of people since its viral launch in January 2026.
 The core software is safe.
 However, there are some things worth knowing before you deploy it for customer-facing use.

 First, the ClawHub skills marketplace has had issues.
 Around 12% of community-submitted skills have historically contained malicious code.
-Only install skills from the official verified list at clawhub.dev, not from random GitHub repositories or forum posts.
+Only install skills from the official verified list at clawhub.ai, not from random GitHub repositories or forum posts.

 Second, your SOUL.md file contains business information.
 Keep the machine running OpenClaw on an encrypted drive if possible.
 Do not put your SOUL.md in a public code repository.

 Third, set a strong authentication token in your openclaw.json configuration before you open any ports to the internet.
 The default configuration binds to localhost only, which is the safe default.
 If you need remote access to manage the agent from elsewhere, use a VPN like Tailscale rather than exposing the port directly to the internet.
+For a broader look at automation tools that connect alongside OpenClaw, see our 10 essential Zapier automations for trades.

 Keep your API key out of WhatsApp